Anshul48/portfolio/README.md

 #### Pianist and Composer
 _Passionate about Western classical piano.
 Unfinished compositions will be finished and published by 2024._

-**Learning:** Liszt Liebestraum No 3: 'Dream of Love'
+**Learning:** Liszt's Liebestraum No 3: 'Dream of Love'

-**Learnt:** Rachmaninoff Prelude in C# Minor, Chopin Nocturne Op 9 No 2, Prelude in A Major Op 28 No 7, Für Elise, Song of Twilight, Pachbell Canon in D Major
+**Learnt:** Rachmaninoff's Prelude in C# Minor, Chopin's Nocturne Op 9 No 2, Prelude in A Major, Für Elise, Song of Twilight, Pachbell's Canon in D

 #### Observing and Understanding People